jecs-imperial/occam-pearce-kelly/README.md

      directedAcyclicGraph.addEdgeByVertexNames(sourceVertexName, targetVertexName);

 The return value of the `addEdgeByVertexNames()` will be `null` if the edge does not break the topological ordering.
 If it does, the cycle that breaks the ordering will be returned in the form of an array of vertex names.

-At any point the `mapVertex()` and `forEachVertex()` methods can be invoked to make use of the graph vertices.
-There are also methods on the vertices that can be used to recover pertinent information about them.
-For example, in what follows the topologically ordered predecessors of each vertex are recovered:

-    directedAcyclicGraph.forEachVertex(function(vertex) {
+To make use of the topological ordering, call the `getTopologicallyOrderedVertexNames()` method:

-      const vertexName = vertex.getName(),
+    const topologicallyOrderedVertexNames =
-            predecessorVertices = vertex.getPredecessorVertices();

-      DirectedAcyclicGraph.orderVertices(predecessorVertices);

-      ...

-    });

-Note that the predecessor vertices are effectively already sorted in that each carries a unique index that is indicative of the underlying topological ordering.
-All the static `sortVertices()` method of the `DirectedAcyclicGraph` class itself does is to sort the array that is returned according to this ordering.
+     directedAcyclicGraph.getTopologicallyOrderedVertexNames();

 ## Installation